DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Method

 \subsection{Dynamic Semantic Chunking (Segment-Level)}

 Rather than imposing fixed boundaries every $G_a$ tokens, we let the audio content itself determine where segmentation should occur.
 This design choice directly addresses the core limitation of prior work: \emph{positional partitioning treats information-dense and information-sparse segments identically}.
 Our approach is motivated by a key property of audio encoder embeddings: within a semantically coherent segment---such as a continuous sentence or a single topic---adjacent tokens encode similar contextual information, producing high cosine similarity.
 Conversely, at semantic transitions---sentence pauses, topic shifts, or speaker changes---the embedding space shifts abruptly, causing a sharp similarity drop.
 This property provides a training-free signal for boundary detection that is both reliable and computationally efficient.
-We adapt H-Net's~\cite{hnet2025} training-free boundary detection to exploit this property in the audio domain.
+Inspired by H-Net's~\cite{hnet2025} cosine-similarity routing for dynamic chunking, we adapt adjacent-representation similarity to audio tokens as a training-free boundary cue.

 \textbf{Boundary probability computation.} For the audio token sequence $\mathbf{A} = \{a_t\}_{t=1}^{N_a}$, we compute the boundary probability at position $t$ as:

 where $p_t^{\text{boundary}} \in [0, 1]$ is high when adjacent tokens are dissimilar (semantic discontinuity) and low when they are similar (semantic continuity).
 The first token is always treated as a boundary ($p_1^{\text{boundary}} = 1$).